You might like...

 Time to divide plants: March to May

-Flowering period: July to August
+Flowering period: June to July

 I have this growing in a gravel bed with grasses and it is beautiful.
 Well worth growing.
 My only criticism is that once it has flowered it does look very untidy.
 I stake it and use garden twine to support the long strappy leaves.